Curb Ramp - Material Estimations

-How much Curb Ramp will I need to create a smooth ramp for my driveway?
+How much material will I need to create the ideal driveway ramp for my curb?

 When working with mathematically perfect shapes, calculating volume is a straightforward equation.
 But calculating volume for imperfect, irregular, real-world shapes can prove more challenging.
 Here are some things to examine when considering Curb Ramp for your driveway.

 Length of Driveway (in inches)

 The easiest part to calculate: simply measure the length of the mouth of your driveway.